eugeniozoni/My_website/content/courses/COVID-19-ITA.md

 In this plot you can visualize the epidemic curve (top panel), the serial interval distribution used to model the incidence (middle panel) and the estimated R0 (lower panel).

-The conclusion of this calculation is that the R number is decreasing.
+The conclusion of this calculation is that the R number decreased during lockdown, however, upon re-opening, the R number started to grow again in the first half of June 2020.

 ## **Credits**